coderbeez/interior-architect/README.md

 ### CV App

 The main challenge of the CV app was to present the clients CV in a novel way that could be easily viewed on all devices.
 Divided into 3 sections, expertise, education and employment, animated data circles and accordions help to break up the content.
-Updates are through Django's administration interface.
+Updates are through Django's admin interface.

 ![CV Schema](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/schema_cv.JPG)
 **Diagram: CV Schema**